Resilio Connect consumes approximately 2kb of RAM for every file/folder (4kb if you are syncing Posix or NTFS permissions).

-- You need to deliver a large array of files (millions)
+- You need to deliver millions of files and you don't have enough available RAM

-- The source and target systems don't have enough RAM (around 2GB per every million of files) to keep all files tree in RAM
+- The source and target systems don't have enough RAM to keep the entire files tree in RAM

 Step 1 - Initial files synchronization

-- Calculate amount of subfolders (recursively) in the folder you are going to synchronize.
+- Calculate the amount of subfolders (recursively) in the folder you are going to synchronize.

-Once the job completed initial files transfer, proceed to the second step
+Once the job has completed the initial transfer, proceed to the second step

 Step 2 - Keeping the array of data synchronized

-- Edit parameter "Max file age for scanning (seconds)" in Job profile.
+- Edit the parameter "Max file age for scanning (seconds)" in the Job profile.

 - Setup a Sync job.